-About the projectThis podcast project will listen-in to conversations about blended learning.
-Our virtual 'listening room' will bring together both students and staff, to reflect upon, discuss, and learn from the experiences of an extraordinary year to move to a place of understanding and of partnership.
+About the projectThis podcast project aimed to listen-in to conversations about blended learning.
+Our virtual 'listening room' brought together both students and staff, to reflect upon, discuss, and learn from the experiences of an extraordinary year to move to a place of understanding and of partnership.

-How it worksUnscripted conversations between pairs of Social Science students on a range of topics related to teaching and learning during 20/21 will be recorded by our student podcast producers.
-A parallel process will capture conversations between colleagues who teach within the Social Sciences, supported by staff members of the project team.
-These conversations will form the basis of a podcast series.
-At the end of the process students and staff will be invited to come together in a virtual listening room to listen, learn, and consider the implications for blended learning.
+How it workedUnscripted conversations between pairs of Social Science students on a range of topics related to teaching and learning during 20/21 were recorded by our student podcast producers.
+A parallel process captured conversations between colleagues who teach within the Social Sciences, supported by staff members of the project team.
+These conversations formed the basis of a podcast series.
+At the end of the process students and staff were invited to come together in a virtual listening room to listen, learn, and consider the implications for blended learning.

 Get involvedIf you are a Social Science student or staff member we invite you to join the conversation.
 Please sign-up via our Listening@Warwick Expression of Interest form.

 All students who participate will receive a £30 voucher to thank them for their time.
 Staff participants will be entered into a prize draw to win a £200 voucher.

 Dr Letizia Gramaglia (WIHEA)